- May 4, 2018

 Inside Out Leadership

 The leadership model that is defined by positions, achievements, and a sense of always having to get somewhere is becoming antiquated.
-The world is craving leaders who lead with authenticity, an inner awareness, and thoughtfulness for others, as evidenced by leaders such as activist Jerry White, honorable Aung San Suu Kyi, and theologian Dietrich Bonhoeffer.
+The world is craving leaders who lead with authenticity, an inner awareness, and thoughtfulness for others, as evidenced by leaders such as activist Jerry White and theologian Dietrich Bonhoeffer.
 Such leadership starts when people tap deeply into their motivations for serving others and rise to the call of leadership with compassion and empathy – this is leadership as a practice, not a position, and can be learned like any other skill.